roryrod40/ProSign/README.md

 # ProSign
-In order to play game please download zipped ProSignFiles folder and upload in to Google Colab Notebook
+In order to play game please download the zipped ProSignFiles folder and upload in to Google Colab Notebook